Timeline of Australian inventions: 21st century

 2003 – Blast Glass – invented by Peter Stephinson.
 It was effective in protecting the Australian Embassy in the Jakarta bombings of 2004.

 2003 – UltraBattery – A hybrid energy storage device invented by the Commonwealth Scientific and Industrial Research Organisation (CSIRO).
 UltraBattery combines supercapacitor technology with lead-acid battery technology in a single cell with a common electrolyte.
 The supercapacitor enhances the power and lifespan of the lead-acid battery as it acts as a buffer during high-rate discharge and charge.

+2003 - Expedition - Origin of Google Maps - Australian software engineers Stephen Ma and Noel Gordon, together with two Danish brothers Jens and Lars Rasmussen they hired, created a start up Where 2 Technologies.
+It developed a Windows, and later, web-based application for online mapping.
+After a demonstration to Larry Page, the team were hired by Google and the software became Google Maps in 2005.

-2006 – Cervical Cancer Vaccine – Professor Ian Frazer from University of Queensland created a preventive care for cervical cancer, working with researchers in the United States.
-The commercial application, Gardasil, is a vaccine to work against certain types of human papillomavirus (HPV).
+2006 – Cervical Cancer Vaccine – Professor Ian Frazer from University of Queensland created a preventive care for cervical cancer.
+The commercial application, Gardasil, is a vaccine that works against certain types of human papillomavirus (HPV).

 2010 – Robotic Visual Horizon – An automated system that allows unmanned aeroplanes to perform complex manoeuvres was adapted from the way a bee's brain processes visual information during flight by researchers and engineers at the Vision Centre, the Queensland Brain Institute and the School of Information Technology and Electrical Engineering at the University of Queensland.